Side hop starters

 The bike follows naturally when you pull it up and you can easily re-adjust it with your shoulders so it lands parallel to your initial position on the ground.

 At the beginning, it is quite common to fall back sideways, because your centre of gravity may be off-balance from the edge you are trying to reach.

-From the beginning to the end, focus on the area where you want to land.
 Start on any street kerb and build up your skills from there.